 For many years, I’ve worked as a writer who specializes in PR and marketing and, because of this, I understand the importance of choosing your words carefully.
-Certain words and phrases can shade your message or change the tone of what you’re saying, creating a particular impression in the minds of readers.
-These readers are often unaware of how this subtle choice of words affects their thinking or their interpretation of your story, product, website, etc.
+Certain words and phrases can shade a message, or change the tone of what you’re saying, creating a particular impression in the minds of readers.
+Readers are often unaware of how a subtle choice of words affects their thinking or their interpretation of your writing.

-Think about that; they both mean the same thing, but the phrase “broke his silence” suddenly makes it seem so much more serious and dramatic.
-You think of Christian Bale sitting in his yoga room meditating quietly for three days, keeping mum about the entire ordeal as if having a religious experience that transcends this mundane occurrence, before deciding to share with us with his well-chosen speech.
+Think about this use of words; they both mean the same thing, but the phrase “broke his silence” suddenly makes it seem so much more serious and dramatic.
+You think of Christian Bale sitting in his yoga room meditating quietly for three days, having a religious experience that transcends his mundane existence, before deciding to share with us with his well-chosen speech.
 When someone “breaks their silence,” their words may seem more important and weightier.
-On the other hand, the phrase “spoke to the media” sounds bland and boring and draws little interest, so that phrase is often used sparingly in these types of stories.
+On the other hand, when someone just “speaks to the media,” it’s bland and boring and draws little interest to their words.

-The writers of Watchtower literature no doubt understand this, and they often use carefully selected wording in their literature to convey their message.
-I wouldn’t expect anything less from a religion, but as said above, typically a reader isn’t paying attention to the shading or implication of certain words; they walk away with an impression or idea because of what they’ve read without realizing how their thinking has been influenced by a few choice words alone.
+The writers of Watchtower literature no doubt understand this, as they often use carefully selected wording in their literature to convey a message and advance their agenda.
+I wouldn’t expect anything less from a religion, but as said, typically a reader isn’t paying attention to the shading or implication of certain words; they walk away with an impression or idea because of what they’ve read without realizing how their thinking has been influenced by a few choice words alone.

 Ahead or Behind, But Never Equal